unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 1. Tap **Create new Door43 Account** to create a new Door43 user account.
 The Door43 Account Creation window opens.
 (This requires an Internet connection.)

-2. Tap the **Your Name or Pseudonym** field and type your user name or pseudonym into the field.
-This is the user name that you will use to log in to the app.
+2. Tap the **Your Name or Pseudonym** field and type your name or pseudonym into the field.
+This is the display name -- the name that will be listed as a contributor to any project files on this device.
 (Because names are publicly available, you may prefer to use a pseudonym.
 Make up any pseudonym of your choice.)

 3. Tap the **Email Address** line to enter your email address.

 4. Enter your name or pseudonym in the **Login name** field.
-This is your display name, which can be different from the user name that you use to log in.
+This is your Door43 user name that you will use to log in to Door43 and to the translationStudio app.
+If you used a pseudonym in step (2) above, enter the same pseudonym here.

 5. Enter a password in both fields.
 Tap **Show Passwords** at the bottom of the screen to display the passwords.